sinanuozdemir/sfdat22/project.md

 * I chose this topic because I'm fascinated by the history of the Titanic.

-### May 12 (Mandatory): First Draft Due
+### May 19 (Mandatory): One Pager Due

 Zip up all files relevant to your project, and slack a link to Mars.
 Your peers and instructors will provide feedback, according to [these guidelines]().

 At a minimum, you should include:

-* Narrative of what you have done so far and what you are still planning to do, ideally in a format similar to the format of your final project paper
+* Narrative of what you have done so far and what you are still planning to do
 * Code, with lots of comments

 Ideally, you would also include: